bcdonovan/qe-compiler/README.md

 3. Check tests - `ninja check-tests`

 ### Python library
-The `qss-compiler` Python library will be installed by default to the resolved environment Python when installing with conan.
+The `qe-compiler` Python library will be installed by default to the resolved environment Python when installing with conan.
 To disable add the option `conan build .. -o pythonlib=False`.

 ### Platforms